glaziou/whomap/README.md

 # R package whomap
-version 0.8.3
+version 0.9.0

-Draws choropleth maps of the world, based on WHO shapefiles, adapted from scripts from Tom Hiatt and Hazim Timimi.
+Draws choropleth maps of the world, based on WHO shapefiles (simpler or more detailed issued in 2022), adapted from scripts from Tom Hiatt and Hazim Timimi.

 ## Install: